Once characters are created, it is time for the first mission. (Note that crew members can join anytime – just have them create a character.)

 - 1 ability point will be awarded for presentation.

-- 1 ability point will be awarded for more than one option
+- 1 ability point will be awarded for more than one solution.

 - For younger learners, the facilitator may want to draw a cone on the board and talk about cross sections.
 Encourage the use of drawing tools and measurements to figure out the hypotenuse (go outside with chalk and meter sticks).